 Relax on the beach

-Part of the Mystic YMCA, Williams Beach State Park is the town’s only public beach.
-The sandy beach has calm waters, a children’s playground, and you can park for free through the Y.
+Part of the Mystic YMCA, Williams Beach Park is the town’s only public beach.
+This New London county sandy beach has calm waters, a children’s playground, and you can park for free at the Y.

 If you’re looking for something nearby, Misquamicut State Beach over in Westerly, RI, is less than a 30-minute drive from the center of Mystic!
 It’s a little bigger than Williams Beach, with stronger waves since it’s just beyond the edge of the Long Island Sound.
 This beach is actually one of my favorite things to do in Rhode Island in the summer!